• Homeschool Costuming

 18th Century Virginia Musings

-Assessing our first year of Classical Dialectic Studies
+Planning our second year of Classical Dialectic Studies

-Assessing our first year of Classical Dialectic Studies
+Planning our second year of Classical Dialectic Studies

-Except for the classical history curriculum that created more work for me than solutions, I was quite happy with our other programs.
+Sadly the classical history curriculum created more work for me than solutions.

-I visited each of the booths of the curricula we were happily using, just to chat and share our progress.
+I visited each of the booths of the curricula we were happily using, just to chat and share our progress and see if there were any new ideas.

 IEW also helped us with spelling through their genius approach.